MessageKit/MessageKit/README.md

 We recommend you start by looking at the [Example](https://github.com/MessageKit/MessageKit/tree/master/Example) project or write a question with the "messagekit" tag on [Stack Overflow](https://stackoverflow.com/questions/tagged/messagekit).
 You can also look at previous issues here on GitHib with the **"Question"** tag.

+You can also take a look at the [Custom cells guide](https://github.com/MessageKit/MessageKit/blob/master/Documentation/CustomCells.md)

 For more on how to use the MessageInputBar, see the dependency it is based on [InputBarAccessoryView](https://github.com/nathantannar4/InputBarAccessoryView).
 You can also see this [short guide]([https://github.com/MessageKit/MessageKit/blob/master/Documentation/MessageInputBar.md)

 ## Default Cells